Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: DQC Framework

 \subsubsection{Synchronized Network Simulation}

-The network layer is modeled with discrete time slots \(t = 1, 2, \dots, T\).
-In each slot, jobs arrive randomly, with the number of jobs following a Poisson distribution \(N_t \sim \mathrm{Poisson}(\lambda)\), and they are placed into a queue \(\mathcal{Q}_t\).
+The simulation consists of multiple time slots.
+In each slot, jobs arrive randomly but remain consistent across different schedulers.
+The number of arriving jobs follows a truncated Poisson distribution with specified lower and upper bounds.
 Schedulers immediately receive jobs upon completing the previous queue, allowing the simulation to track execution times and latencies for individual jobs.
 This setup captures both the stochastic nature of job arrivals and the dynamic resource allocation across the network, enabling a comprehensive evaluation of DQC job scheduling and execution.